How To Create A Nature Scene Using Photoshop CS5

 Now draw out three smaller ovals and place them over our first to make a cloud shape.
 Play around with them until you have a nice shape that you are happy with.

-Repeat the process a few more times, adding more or less circles so you have a few different looking clouds.
+Repeat the process a few more times, adding more or fewer circles so you have a few different looking clouds.
 This is what I have:

 Remember that we want to give the appearance of the mountain being far away so the trees should get smaller the closer they get to the mountain.